DJZ0001/Notes/Danny's Wisdom Project.md

 - There is objective beauty in art.
 Art can also be laden in the eyes of the beholder.
 These are not mutually exclusive.
 - Everything a person does is a revelation of themselves.
 - Self awareness is not the same as capacity for change
+- We may live in chaos, but there are mechanisms of control